 - Chaplains to provide spiritual or religious care

-- Physical and occupational therapists to provide pain relief and comfort measures
+- Physical and occupational therapists to provide comfort measures and safety evaluations

 - Volunteers to help with activities, and to offer friendship, companionship and support